-3.2.3 Care should be taken to ensure that, at all times, the supervisory body has members in possession of the skills required to properly fulfill their responsibilities, that the requisite qualifications are covered, and that the members of the supervisory body act in the overall interest of the family business and its owners.

-When selecting members for the supervisory body, care should also be taken to ensure that the members identify with the values and goals of the owners.

-Because the chairperson constitutes the interface between family and business interests, he or she should enjoy the particular trust of the owners.

-- 3.2.4 The owners should determine whether and under what circumstances a member of company management may, following his or her resignation, be appointed to the supervisory body, particularly for service as chairperson of that body. - 3.2.5 When selecting the membership of the supervisory body, care should be taken to ensure that conflicts of interest are avoided.
+- 3.2.3 Care should be taken to ensure that, at all times, the body has members both individually and in its overall composition in possession of the skills required to properly fulfill their responsibilities, that the requisite qualifications are covered, and that the members of the body act in the interest of the family business and all of its owners.
+To ensure this, it is recommended that regular training and evaluation of the body and its members are ensured. - When selecting members for the body, care should also be taken to ensure that the members identify with the values and goals of the owners.
+Because the chairperson constitutes the interface between family and business interests, he or she should enjoy the particular trust of the owners. - 3.2.4 The owners should determine whether and under what circumstances a member of company management may, following his or her resignation, be appointed to the body, particularly for service as chairperson of that body. - 3.2.5 When selecting the membership of the body, care should be taken to ensure that conflicts of interest are avoided.